FREE Auto Insurance Comparison

 While you have many options for purchasing auto insurance in Florida, not all companies offer GAP insurance.
 You can purchase GAP insurance through both auto insurance companies and car dealerships.
 AAA GAP insurance in Florida is another option for purchasing coverage.

-However, it is cheaper and often simpler to purchase through your insurer, if they offer it because you can simply add it to your existing policy.
+However, as previously discussed, it is usually cheaper and simpler to purchase GAP coverage through your insurer if it is offered because you can simply add it to your existing policy.